AniolMG/mini-ml-pipeline/readme.md

 ---

-Install all dependencies in requirements.txt with ``pip install > requirements.txt`` beforehand if you want.
+Install all dependencies in requirements.txt with ``pip install -r requirements.txt`` beforehand if you want.

 Using virtual environments is recommended.